-Of that 1%, 10% may be reserved at the district level for system-wide initiatives and administrative expenses related to parent and family engagement.
+Of that 1%, 10% may be reserved at the district level for system-wide initiatives and administrative expenses related to parent and family Engagement.

-Of the 1%, 90% must be allocated to the Title I schools in KISD to implement school-level parent and family engagement.
+1%, 90% must be allocated to the Title I schools in KISD to implement school-level parent and family engagement.